Understanding Your Medical Bills – Medical Billing and Coding

 Medical billing and coding

 Medical billing professionals are negotiating on the medical bill between the insurance and the healthcare providers.
 The medical bill they come up with has descriptions, codes, and prices that can be confusing at first.
-The first step towards understanding medical bills is to understand the terminologies first.
+The first step towards understanding medical bills is to understand the terminologies first, especially for specialized services like endocrinology medical billing, which involves unique codes and processes.

 Medical bill terminologies